What aspirations, wishes, outvie thine and ours O soul?

 At maturity, a man of gigantic stature, clear-blooded, strong-fibred physique, supple, healthy.

-Countenance sun-burnt, bearded, swart, unrefined, fiery, brave, perceptive,
+Uncombed head, bearded, countenance sunburnt, swart, unrefined, fiery, brave, perceptive,

-His face strikes as with flashes of lightning whoever it turns toward.
+Yet capable also of flashing—his face strikes as with flashes of lightning whoever it turns toward;

 His voice clear and sonorous, under control,